frederikwilde/hl-run-manager/README.md

 Contains scripts and modules used for planning, executing, and monitoring numerical experiments.

 ## Environment
 Some variables are necessary.
-These can either be loaded into the environment, or set via a `config.json` file.
+These can either be loaded into the environment, or set via a `config.ini` file in an `[Environment]` section:

+### RUN_MANGER_DIR
+Absolute path of the directory this file is contained in.
+This since the path might be difficult to infer at run time when the package is installed with `--config-settings editable_mode=strict`.

+### DIFFERENTIABLE_TEBD_DIR
+Absolute path of the `differentiable-tebd` package.

 ### RESULT_DIR
 Results, in particular binary files such as databases and HDF5 files are stored in a separate directory.
 The location of this directory must be specified by the `RESULT_DIR` variable.

 ### DATASET_DIR
-The directory which the dataset for learning is found.
+The directory containing the datasets for learning.

 ### PYTHON_MODULE
 Optional.
 Only applicable for creating Slurm scripts where the specific Python version needs to be loaded as a module.